msabc/screensearch-api/README.md

 This repository uses Github Actions for CI/CD.

-Currently there are two workflows defined in the  **.github/workflows** folder:
+Currently there is only a single workflow defined in the  **.github/workflows** folder:

 1. *build-and-test*
     - builds and tests the application and is triggered **manually**